n4ogw/so2sdr/share/help/so2sdrhelp.md

 * LP-PAN
 * Afedri SDR, interfaced both via USB as a sound card, and via ethernet.
+* RTL-sdr (Nooelec v5 tested)

 Other SDR's may work if they supply an I/Q stream over the sound card interface or via ethernet with the SDR-IP protocol.
 The program has been tested most with the Elecraft K3.

+The program operates in two main modes, IF or RF based.
+In the IF mode, the SDR is fed from the IF of the main radio.
+In this case, the frequency the SDR is tuned to is fixed and normally equal or close to the IF frequency of the radio.
+The frequency the radio is tuned to will be centered in the panadapter display and not move (you can however drag the frequency ruler with the mouse to move the center).
+Advantages of this setup are that the SDR is completely protected from transmitted rf, and no retuning is required so very simple crystal-controlled SDRs (like the Softrock) can be used.
+In the RF based mode, the SDR is connected to an antenna directly.
+This option is better if the radio has no IF tap, or if filters limit the IF bandwidth.
+Many radios
+will have receive-level ports where the SDR can be attached, where it will be protected during transmit.
+Some kind of receive splitter is still needed however.
+In the RF mode the SDR needs to be tuned, and the red mark indicating the frequency the radio is tuned to will move.
+For the RF mode, there are two submodes, manual and automatic.
+In the manual mode, the logging program must send commands to recenter the display (if the radio is tuned off the display, the red mark will not appear).
+In the automatic mode, so2sdr-bandmap will automatically retune the SDR whenever the radio frequency approaches the end of the display in order to keep the red mark visible.

 **Important for SO2R:** For SO2R usage, you need to provide two different configurations for so2sdr-bandmap, with different bandmap ID numbers (see below).
 Test each radio's bandmap separately, and then copy the .ini file so2sdr-bandmap.ini to a separate copy for that bandmap, such as so2sdr-bandmap1.ini and so2sdr-bandmap2.ini.
 So2sdr has a setting to use different so2sdr-bandmap.ini files for each radio.
 You can also make a separate desktop shortcut to start the bandmap for each radio, and so2sdr will detect when each has been started.

 #### Bandmap controls